MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 # Bug Check 0xD1: DRIVER\_IRQL\_NOT\_LESS\_OR\_EQUAL

 The DRIVER\_IRQL\_NOT\_LESS\_OR\_EQUAL bug check has a value of 0x000000D1.
-This indicates that a kernel-mode driver attempted to access pageable memory at a process IRQL that was too high.
+This indicates that a kernel-mode driver attempted to access pageable memory while the process IRQL that was too high.

 > [!IMPORTANT]
 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).